How Negative Gearing Actually Works

 A simple illustration

-Consider an illustrative, rounded example — general information only, not a projection for any actual property.
+Consider an illustrative, rounded example for the 2026-27 income year — general information only, not a projection for any actual property.
 Suppose a property earns $30,000 in rent for the year, and the deductible holding costs — interest, rates, insurance, management and a depreciation claim — come to $40,000.
 The property is negatively geared by $10,000: that is the net rental loss.

 If the investor has a marginal tax rate of, say, 37% plus the Medicare levy, the $10,000 loss might reduce their tax by a little under $4,000.
 The investor is still $10,000 down on cash for the year before tax; the deduction returns roughly $4,000 of it, leaving an after-tax holding cost of about $6,000.
 Whether that is worthwhile depends entirely on whether the property’s capital growth and any future income are expected to more than make up that $6,000 a year over the holding period.
 The numbers here are purely illustrative and depend on your marginal rate, the actual costs and the relevant rules.